sd-robotics/int-ball2_isaac_sim/README.md

 ros2 launch int-ball2_isaac_sim int-ball2_isaac_sim.launch.py gui:="~/int-ball2_ws/src/int-ball2_isaac_sim/assets/KIBOU.usd"
 ```

+The Isaac Sim simulation is run by pressing the “▶” button on the left side of the screen.
+The ROS programs such as sensors and propulsion systems in Isaac Sim will then run.

 ![Int-Ball2 Isaac Sim 02](img/int-ball2_isaac_sim_02.png)

 Change of perspective to look around the ISS Kibo (Japanese Experiment Module).